I think I said goodbye to my trusty 1990 Toyota Tercel today.

 Driving to work this morning under a drizzly, overcast sky, someone jumped the curb in the median and wound up in my lane.
 The SUV ahead of me came to a quick stop and I hydroplaned right into her.

 It looks like it was the kiss of death for my fuel-efficient, portable fortress of solitude.
 The hood is accordioned, the radiator flattened up against the motor block, internal organs—uh, parts—are all moved around.
 Fluids leaked.

 Man, 255,000 miles and counting.
 At least it died a noble death, shielding me from all harm.

-Meanwhile, I await the police report, a phone call from my insurance adjustor, and a possible court date.
+Meanwhile, I await the police report, a phone call from my auto insurance Toronto adjustor, and a possible court date.
 (Otherwise, I’d share more details.)

 If it occurs to you, please pray that I find another inexpensive, highly fuel-efficient replacement that will comfortably seat a man 6’3”, weighing a considerable bit more than you do.
 I commute over 100 miles a week, so it must be reliable.
 But I cannot afford a car payment, so I must buy highly used.

 I’ll be praying too.

 Oh—nobody was hurt.
 And the only real damage was to my car.
 I had to buy new premium brands tires.

 [tags]BlogRodent, car, crash, car-crash, auto, accident, auto-accident, used-cars, car-wanted[/tags]